 Change sections, Figure 44, Figure 45 and replace Table 6 as follow:

-The BSS Operating Channels field is a bitmap that indicates the 2.16 GHz channel(s) over which PPDU transmissions in the BSS are allowed to be transmitted on and is formatted as shown in Figure 44.
+The BSS Operating Channels field is a bitmap that indicates the 2.16 GHz channel(s) that are allowed to be used for transmissions in the BSS and is formatted as shown in Figure 44.
 In Figure 44, Ch1 subfield corresponds to channel 1, Ch2 subfield corresponds to channel 2 and so on (channels are defined in Annex E).
 If a subfield is set to 1, transmission on the indicated channel is allowed; otherwise if the subfield is set to 0, transmission on the indicated channel is not allowed.
 The subfield corresponding to the primary channel is always set to one and the total number of subfields set to one do not exceed four.